Guide to James Finlay & Co Managers and Assistants Letterbooks

 Around 1882 the firm began to diversify into tea estate management and by 1901 Finlay, Muir & Co was managing extensive tea estates in India and Sri Lanka.
 The Assam, Sylhet, Cachar, Dooars, Darjeeling and Travancore estate covered over 270,000 acres, 77,000 acres of which were planted with tea.

-At this time the firm employed 70,000 native Indians and a large staff of superintendents, managers and assistants from Britain.
+At this time the firm employed 70,000 individuals from the local population and a large staff of superintendents, managers and assistants from Britain.
 They were the leading Indian tea suppliers in the UK market with five main subsidiary companies to manage the tea growing interests - Amalagamated Tea Estates Co Ltd, Anglo - Amercian Direct Tea Trading Co, Chubwa Tea Co Ltd, Consolidated Tea and Lands Co and Kenan Devan Hills Produce Co Ltd. The last tea estates in India were sold to the Tata Tea Co of Bombay in 1982.

 The company still trades worldwide in black tea, instant tea and decaffeinated tea and manages estates in Kenya and Sri Lanka.
 For further information on Finlays business today, visit their website at http://www.finlays.net/.